emve-me/emve/README.md

 emve.me
 ---

-emve.me is a virtual video jukebox, use one device as the player and everyone can then queue up videos with their phone
+Emve.me is a virtual video jukebox!
+Use your TV as the player and get a group of friends to queue up videos using their phone.

 ### Player
 <img style="padding-right:8px;max-width: 650px" alt='emve client' src='https://user-images.githubusercontent.com/1339007/121413584-d2acff00-c933-11eb-8307-b14fc2b55c40.png' />